ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/indexing-nested-data.python.markdown

 * <a id="queryingTheIndex" /> **Querying the index**:

      {CODE-TABS}
-     {CODE-TAB:nodejs:Query simple_index_query_1@Indexes\indexingNestedData.js /}
+     {CODE-TAB:python:Query simple_index_query_1@Indexes\IndexingNestedData.py /}
      {CODE-TAB-BLOCK:sql:RQL}
      from index "Shops/ByTShirt/Simple"
-where colors == "red"
+where Colors == "red"
      {CODE-TAB-BLOCK/}
      {CODE-TABS/}

-     {CODE:nodejs results_1@Indexes\indexingNestedData.js /}
+     {CODE:python results_1@Indexes\IndexingNestedData.py /}

 * <a id="whenToUse" /> **When to use**:

    * This type of index structure is effective for retrieving documents when filtering the query by any of the inner nested values that were indexed.

-     * However, due to the way the index-entries are generated, this index **cannot** provide results for a query searching for documents that contain specific sub-objects which satisfy some `AND` condition.
+   * However, due to the way the index-entries are generated, this index **cannot** provide results for a query searching for documents that contain specific sub-objects which satisfy some `and_also` condition.
      For example:

-         {CODE:nodejs results_2@Indexes\indexingNestedData.js /}
+     {CODE:python results_2@Indexes\IndexingNestedData.py /}

    * To address this, you must use a **Fanout index** - as described below.

 {PANEL/}